Economics (ECN)

 Prerequisites: ECN 101 or ECN 102

-Attributes: Globalization Course, International Relations Course, Latin American Studies Course, Undergraduate
+Attributes: GEP: Globalization Course, International Relations Course, Latin American Studies Course, Undergraduate

 ECN 322 International Macroeconomics (3 credits)

-This course investigates international macroeconomic theory and its application to current events and policy issues, including the study of the principles and practices of the balance of payments, exchange rates, and international money markets for achieving both domestic and international policy objectives.
-Coverage includes the description and history of financial crises, currency policy, the development of international financial markets and the relevant national and international institutions.
+This course investigates international macroeconomic theory and its application to policy issues, including the study of the principles and practices of the balance of payments, exchange rates, and international money markets.
+Coverage includes the description of financial crises, currency policy, the development of international financial markets.
 ECN 101 is recommended.

 Prerequisites: ECN 102